 - The remuneration programmes promote sound and effective risk management and align with CLIAI Risk Preferences as approved by the Board; - 2.
 The remuneration programmes are in line with CLIAI business and risk strategy and long term shareholders' interests; - 3.
 The Policy is communicated to staff of CLIAI; - 4.
 The remuneration programmes are competitive and fair; - 5.
-To attract, reward and motivate CLIAI staff to deliver on CLIAI objectives and success; - 6.
-There is clear, effective and transparent governance in relation to remuneration; and - 7.
-The Board will take on the responsibilities of the remuneration committee.
+To attract, reward and motivate CLIAI staff to deliver on CLIAI objectives and success; and - 6.
+There is clear, effective and transparent governance in relation to remuneration: - 7.
+The remuneration programmes are consistent with the CLIAI approach to the integration of sustainability risks in the investment decision making and investment advice process.